 Finally, when the titanium has healed, the dentist will fit a dental crown (a tooth-shaped cap) to the rod as the actual prosthetic.
 The resulting dental implant should both act and look like a real tooth–no one will even notice a difference!

-If you ever find yourself in a situation where you need a tooth replaced, don’t hesitate to call your dentist and ask for a dental implant!
+If you ever find yourself in a situation where you need a tooth replaced, you want a cosmetic dentist enhance the look of your teeth, or you need a periodontal treatment, don’t hesitate to call your dentist and ask for a dental implant!
 You can always contact the dentists at K. Pat Brown, DDS, for more information about our services or to set up an appointment.
-Just call us at (951) 695-6269 or visit our website to set up a time to visit our office today!
+Just call us at (951) 695-6269 or visit our Contact page to set up a time to visit our office today!